 Following their brainstorming sessions, students will present their goal(s) to the class and share what they learned about their specific goal(s).
+Be sure to add any key information they might have missed (e.g., talk about the role of government in achieving the goal if students focused more on their own personal actions, and vice versa).

 The table below outlines the SDGs and the target topics (topics outlined within each SDG).
-Please note that not all the target topics are listed in the table.
-Print pages 8 and 9, and split SDGs evenly between groups.
+Please note not all the target topics are listed in the table.
+Print this page and the next, and split SDGs evenly between groups.